Deadly heat wave slams Canada, US

 The scorching heat stretching to Canada's Arctic territories has been blamed on a high-pressure "heat dome" trapping warm air in the region.

-Temperatures in the US Pacific Northwest cities of Portland and Seattle reached levels not seen since record-keeping began in the 1940s: 46 degrees Celsius in Portland and 42 degrees Celsius in Seattle Monday.
+Temperatures in the US Pacific Northwest cities of Portland and Seattle reached levels not seen since record-keeping began in the 1940s: 46 degrees Celsius in Portland and 42 degrees in Seattle on Monday.

-Vancouver on the Pacific coast has for several days recorded temperatures above 30 degrees Celsius - about 12 degrees above seasonal norms.
+The premier of British Columbia, which includes Vancouver, said the "hottest week British Columbians have ever experienced" was having "disastrous consequences for families and for communities".

+John Horgan urged "checking up on those people we know might be at risk, making sure we have cold compresses in the fridge or we're staying in the coolest part of our homes".

-The chief coroner for British Columbia, which includes Vancouver, said the province had "experienced a significant increase in deaths reported where it is suspected that extreme heat has been contributory".
+The province's chief coroner reported "a significant increase in deaths reported where it is suspected that extreme heat has been contributory".

 The service said in a statement it recorded 233 deaths between Friday and Monday, compared with 130 on average.

-He urged "checking up on those people we know might be at risk, making sure we have cold compresses in the fridge or we're staying in the coolest part of our homes, and making sure that we're taking steps to get through this heat wave".

-Environment Canada said the "prolonged, dangerous and historic heat wave will persist through this week".

-The heat wave has forced schools and COVID-19 vaccination centres to close in the Vancouver area, while officials set up temporary water fountains and misting stations on street corners.
+The heat wave has forced schools and COVID-19 vaccination centers to close in the Vancouver area, while officials set up temporary water fountains and misting stations on street corners.

 Cities across the western United States and Canada opened emergency cooling centres and outreach workers handed out bottles of water and hats.